Dai Thomas (footballer, born 1975): Career

+Arrests

-In June 2000 the BBCs current affairs programme Panorama aired pictures of violent clashes with Belgian police during Euro 2000, which included footage showing Thomas involved with a group accused of fighting running battles with police and chanting racist taunts.
+In June 2000, the BBC's current affairs programme Panorama aired pictures of violent clashes with Belgian police during Euro 2000, which included footage showing Thomas involved with a group accused of fighting running battles with police and chanting racist taunts.
 Thomas denied any involvement with the group stating that he had simply "been caught up in a sweep" by police and had not been arrested or deported, however Belgian police argued that he had been both arrested and deported.
 After the incident, Thomas was suspended by Cardiff City until an FAW inquiry was completed.
 Following a formal disciplinary hearing, Thomas was fined the maximum amount allowed by the club which was believed to be two weeks wages, but was not charged with any criminal offence.
 He remained with Cardiff for a further three months until he was released from his contract with the club in October 2000.

-In 2002 Thomas was jailed following his involvement in a pitch invasion after a 2–1 FA Cup win for Cardiff at Ninian Park over Leeds United.
+In 2002, Thomas was jailed following his involvement in a pitch invasion after a 2–1 FA Cup win for Cardiff at Ninian Park over Leeds United.
 At the end of the match supporters ran onto the pitch and were held back from away fans by riot police.
 Police footage showed Thomas throwing an advertising hoarding towards away fans.
 He pleaded guilty to one count of threatening and violent behaviour and was sentenced to sixty days in jail as well as a ban from all football grounds in England and Wales for six years.